Horse64/core.horse64.org/docs/Language Specs/Overview.md

   them again on your new type.
 However, you can never override `var` attributes.

-- If your type has multiple `base` types that all provide a `func` attribute with the same name, the type listed first in your `base` type list will always be the one the attribute called is picked from.

 - Using `base.some_func()` will call the overridden func attribute in your overriding function.
 If multiple base types had that function, it will call the one